Pre-eclampsia: Treatment

-The definitive treatment for pre-eclampsia is the delivery of the baby and placenta, but danger to the mother persists after delivery, and full recovery can take days or weeks.
+The definitive treatment for pre-eclampsia is the delivery of the baby and placenta.
+The danger to the mother persists after delivery, and full recovery can take days or weeks.
 The timing of delivery should balance the desire for optimal outcomes for the baby while reducing risks for the mother.
-The severity of disease and the maturity of the baby are primary considerations.
-These considerations are situation-specific and management will vary with situation, location, and institution.
-Treatment can range from expectant management to expedited delivery by induction of labor or Caesarean section, in addition to medications.
+The severity of the disease and the maturity of the baby are primary considerations.
+These considerations are situation-specific, and management will vary with situation, location, and institution.
+Treatment can range from expectant management to expedited delivery by induction of labor or caesarean section.
+In the case of preterm delivery, additional treatments, including corticosteroid injection to accelerate fetal pulmonary maturation and magnesium sulfate for prevention of cerebral palsy, should be considered.
 Important in management is the assessment of the mother's organ systems, management of severe hypertension, and prevention and treatment of eclamptic seizures.
 Separate interventions directed at the baby may also be necessary.
-Bed rest has not been found to be useful and is thus not routinely recommended.
+Bed rest is not useful and is thus not routinely recommended.

 Blood pressure

 The World Health Organization recommends that women with severe hypertension during pregnancy should receive treatment with anti-hypertensive agents.
 Severe hypertension is generally considered systolic BP of at least 160 or diastolic BP of at least 110.
 Evidence does not support the use of one anti-hypertensive over another.
 The choice of which agent to use should be based on the prescribing clinician's experience with a particular agent, its cost, and its availability.
 Diuretics are not recommended for prevention of pre-eclampsia and its complications.
 Labetalol, hydralazine and nifedipine are commonly used antihypertensive agents for hypertension in pregnancy.
 ACE inhibitors and angiotensin receptor blockers are contraindicated as they affect fetal development.

-The goal of treatment of severe hypertension in pregnancy is to prevent cardiovascular, kidney, and cerebrovascular complications.
+The goal of the treatment of severe hypertension in pregnancy is to prevent cardiovascular, kidney, and cerebrovascular complications.
 The target blood pressure has been proposed to be 140–160 mmHg systolic and 90–105 mmHg diastolic, although values are variable.